 When thinking about book binding, most of us are considering the difference between paperback and hardback, eventually remembering some of the more luxurious options, like leatherbound books.
 In our daily life, we do not tend to think about binding techniques of booklets, catalogs, magazines, agendas and other documents.

 In this blog post, we will cover the most popular binding styles that you may come across.
-When deciding about the binding, you should consider the purpose of the document and distribution needs.
+When deciding about the binding, you should consider the purpose of the document and its distribution needs.

-Saddle Stitch Binding is an excellent option for booklets, pamphlets, calendars, notebooks, commercial and technical brochures and magazines with a small number of pages, or the ones that might have a short-term use.
+It is an excellent option for booklets, pamphlets, calendars, notebooks, commercial and technical brochures and magazines with a small number of pages, or the ones that might have a short-term use.
 In this method, the pages are put together, folded and stapled through the fold line with wire staples.
 Saddle stitch books can have the same kind of paper throughout (self-cover books), or a heavier paper stock can be used for the covers (with cover).
 The total page count has to be divisible by 4, because of the folding.

 - These books can be produced very quickly and efficiently.

-- The process is eco friendly because it doesn’t use glue.
+- The process is eco-friendly because it doesn’t use glue.

 - They are cost-effective.